sfagin89/Self-Adjusting-Traffic-System/README.md

     * Australian Road Research Board method (ARRB)
       * Considers both number of stops and delay time
     * New models have been proposed, introducing changes in signal models and objectives
-      * Cedar & Reshetnik proposed two signal models for under-saturated and over-saturated intersections, using minimization of maximum queue length and accumulative queue length as two objective functions.
+      * Cedar & Reshetnik proposed two signal models for under-saturated and over-saturated intersections, using minimization of maximum queue length and accumulative queue length as two objective functions.[^16]
       * Fuzzy Logic
     * In both mathematical programming approaches and simulation-based systems, minimum delay time at intersection is a very important objective.
 * Current Planned Approach: